Ordrup velodrome

-The Ordrup Velodrome was a cycling track in Ordrup near Copenhagen, Denmark.
+The Ordrup Velodrome or Ordrupbanen was a cycling arena in Ordrup near Copenhagen, Denmark.
 The track was built on Ejgaarden's land in the Gentofte Municipality in 1888 and was closed in 2000.
-It hosted the world track cycling championships for a record of nine times: in 1896, 1903, 1909, 1914, 1921, 1931, 1949 and 1956.
+It hosted the world track cycling championships for a record of nine times: in 1896, 1903, 1909, 1914, 1921, 1931, 1949, and 1956.

+The Ordrup Velodrome had its heyday from about 1935 to 1955, with Danish world stars such as Thorvald Ellegaard and Willy Falck Hansen repeatedly drawing full houses to the velodrome.
+For cyclists, competing at Ordrup was desirable because of its large number of spectators, good conditions, large prize money, and reputation for having frequent, compatative cycling races.
+During that era, spectators hung on the roofs around the track, where up to 16,000 spectators could be seen.
+After the war, it was riders such as Kay Werner and Palle Lykke who attracted big crowds.